whiteStainX/ncmatrix/docs/RAIN.md

 ## 3. Configuration Options

-The Cyberrain effect is configured via a `RainConfig` object, typically loaded from a TOML file.
-Below are the available parameters:
+The Cyberrain effect is configured via a `RainConfig` object, typically populated from the root-level `matrix.toml`.
+The effect looks for a section named `[effect.cyberrain]` and reads the following keys.
+If a key is omitted, the engine falls back to the `RainConfig` default noted below.

 -   `slantAngle` (float, default: `0.0`)
     -   The angle of the rain in degrees. `0.0` results in vertical rain.
 Positive values will slant the rain to the right, and negative values to the left.